byjg/php-config/README.md

 ];
 ```

 When use use the method `withConstructor()` we are expecting that all required classes in the constructor already where
 defined and inject automatically to get a instance.

 This component uses the PHP Document to determine the classed are required.

 ### Get a singleton object

 The `DependencyInjection` class will return a new instance every time you require a new object.
 However, you can the same object
 by adding `toSingleton()` instead of `toInstance()`.

-### All options
+### All options (bind)

 ```php
 <?php